DGTEN: A Robust Deep Gaussian based Graph Neural Network for Dynamic Trust Evaluation with Uncertainty-Quantification Support: Methods and Materials

 The final refined node embeddings, represented by the tensor $\mathbf{Z}$ (where $\mathbf{Z}[n, t, :]$ denotes the embedding for node $n$ at time step $t$), serve as the foundation for downstream trust/distrust predictions.
 To infer the relationship between two nodes $n$ and $p$ at a specific time step $t_k$, we extract their corresponding time-specific embeddings $\mathbf{Z}[n, t_k, :]$ and $\mathbf{Z}[p, t_k, :]$.
-These embeddings are fed into a prediction head, which is a simple function $g(\cdot, \cdot)$ designed to combine them, typically through concatenation, followed by linear transformations to produce a single logit $\hat{y}_{np, t_k}$.
-This logit quantifies the model's confidence in classifying the edge as ``distrust,'' with higher values indicating a greater likelihood of distrust.
+These embeddings are fed into a prediction head, which combines them through concatenation followed by a linear transformation to produce a vector of logits $\hat{\mathbf{y}}_{np, t_k} \in \mathbb{R}^C$, where $C$ represents the number/level of trust classes.